 The new plant has already been approved by the German regulator, Landesamt für soziale Dienste des Landes Schleswig-Holstein (LAsD), as well as the South African Health Products Regulatory Authority.

 While the new facility will allow the company to produce specialized cancer drugs, Aspen already produces some chemo meds.
-Last year, after questions were raised by EU authorities about price hikes Aspen had taken on cancer drugs.
-That led the Competition Commission of South Africa to look at prices charged by Aspen, Roche and Pfizer.
+Last year, after questions were raised by EU authorities about price hikes Aspen had taken on cancer drugs, the Competition Commission of South Africa took a look at prices charged by Aspen, Roche and Pfizer.